 If you have any medical issues, disabilities or injuries or there is a possibility of pregnancy it is always best to contact Wild Byron to discuss prior to making a booking so they can assist you.

-You can also use your Discover NSW vouchers for the Wild Byron snorkelling experience, which will take $25 off the price (the standard price is $109 for adults, $99 for children aged 5 and over).
-The trip is extremely reasonably priced for such a once-in-a-lifetime experience and we really loved it.
+The trip is extremely reasonably priced ($109 for adults, $99 for children aged 5 and over) for such a once-in-a-lifetime experience and we really loved it.
 We were honestly talking about it for days afterwards!

 Wild Byron Cancellations: